A writing tool to sharpen your thesis

 What makes a thesis statement actually arguable?▾

 An arguable thesis is one a reasonable reader could disagree with.
 "Social media affects teenagers" is not a thesis — nobody disagrees.
 "Instagram's recommendation algorithm measurably worsens body-image outcomes for teenage girls in ways that Facebook's feed did not" is a thesis, because a reader could push back on the claim, the mechanism, or the comparison.
-The drafter is tuned to produce the second kind.
+This workspace helps you plan and refine the second kind.

-Can I give it a specific angle or does it choose one?▾
+Can I give it a specific angle or will the tool suggest one?▾

 Both work.
-If you paste a prompt with no direction, the drafter picks a defensible position and commits to it.
-If you tell the form "argue that X is a policy failure" or "argue from a realist IR perspective", the thesis will be framed around that angle.
+If you paste a prompt with no direction, the workspace offers defensible positions you can pick from and commit to.
+If you tell the form "argue that X is a policy failure" or "argue from a realist IR perspective", the thesis you refine will be framed around that angle.
 The second mode usually produces sharper theses because the position is already half-chosen.

 Both modes are available.
-"Thesis only" returns a single sentence, sometimes two if your prompt warrants a two-part claim.
-"Intro with thesis" returns a full opening paragraph where the thesis is the final sentence.
+"Thesis only" focuses on a single sentence, sometimes two if your prompt warrants a two-part claim.
+"Intro with thesis" opens a full opening paragraph where the thesis is the final sentence.
 Most students want the intro version because the thesis has to sit in the right frame to do its work.

 Will it work for a compare-and-contrast thesis?▾

 Yes.
 Compare-and-contrast theses have a distinct shape — they name both subjects, identify the key axis of comparison, and take a position on which axis matters most.
-The drafter knows the pattern and produces theses like "While both X and Y argue for Z, they differ most usefully on W, and Y's treatment of W is ultimately more defensible" rather than generic listing.
+The workspace knows the pattern and helps you shape theses like "While both X and Y argue for Z, they differ most usefully on W, and Y's treatment of W is ultimately more defensible" rather than generic listing.

 Can it match a specific essay type — argumentative, analytical, expository?▾

-Paste the prompt and see a sharp, specific thesis inside a full introduction in about a minute.
+Paste the prompt and plan a sharp, specific thesis inside a full introduction you can edit in your own voice.